GabrielCzar/togglz/kotlin/README.md

 In Kotlin it's not possible to use the `Feature`-Interface for enum features as in Java, because its `name`-method clashes with the builtin `name`-method of the enum class.

-Therefore this wrapper uses a plain enum without implementing `Feature` and provides a `FeatureProvider` to wrap it into a Feature.
+Therefore, this wrapper uses a plain enum without implementing `Feature` and provides a `FeatureProvider` to wrap it into a Feature.

 # Usage (with spring)